Modal Analysis of Aircraft Propeller Using Crystal Instruments EDM

-This test note demonstrates the first four bending and torsional vibration modes of a wooden propeller.
-Despite irregular shapes and curved surfaces, EDM successfully processed the measurement data, calculated modal parameters, and generated mode shapes.
-EDM software capabilities were proven to discover the dynamic behavior of a complex structure, thus providing a possible application in the field of aerospace.
+The test note demonstrates first four bending and torsional vibration modes of a wooden propeller.
+Despite irregular shape and curved surfaces, EDM successfully dealt with measurement data, calculate modal parameters and generate mode shapes.
+It proves the EDM’s capabilities in discovering dynamic behavior of a complex structure and possible application in the field of aerospace.

 Liebers, F. (1932).
 Resonance vibrations of aircraft propellers.
 Munchen and Berlin: Luftfahrtforschung.